All Products

 1. In the left-side navigation pane, choose Interconnections > VPN > Customer Gateways.

-2. In the top navigation bar, select the region in which you want to create the customer gateway.
+2. In the top navigation bar, select the same region as the VPN gateway.
+The customer gateway and VPN gateway must be in the same region.

 3. On the Customer Gateways page, click Create Customer Gateway.